moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 Detecting and Adding Object as Collision Object
 -----------------------------------------------

-In this section, we will demonstrate an example on extracting a cylinder from the pointcloud, computing relavant values and adding as collision object to the planning scene.
+In this section, we will demonstrate an example of extracting a cylinder from a pointcloud, computing relevant values and adding it as a collision object to the planning scene.
-We will be working with point clouds but it can be implimented simmilarly with depth maps.
+We will be working with point clouds but it can be implemented similarly with depth maps.

 After running the code, you should be able to see something like this in rviz: